SLO-1700

 No head drum rotation

 You may find that the head drum fails to rotate.
-This is due to a problem with the Hall effect device on the head drum motor which is secured in place by a blob of glue which tends to become conductive especially if it absorbs moisture.
-The best remedy is to remove the glue from the device.
-To do this first remove the rotor from the bottom of the drum by undoing the lock-nut.
-Sometimes, however, it is enough to wait for the damp to dry out.
+This is due to a problem with the Hall effect device on the head drum motor which is secured by a blob of glue.
+Full details on how to fix this can be found on the head motor page.

 No illumination in the VU meters